Everyone used to think that getting rid of the sounds of heavy traffic and big vehicles was as simple as throwing up a concrete sound wall.

 Why our Noise Barriers Work Better Than Concrete

-Because our panels kill the sound wave, there is no noise to reflect back into residential or commercial areas.
+Because our sound barrier panels kill the sound wave, there is no noise to reflect back into residential or commercial areas.

 With textured panels, strategic openings, and scientifically proven sound-dampening materials, we help federal and local governments get rid of highway sound with a pleasant-looking product and many additional benefits.

-Our panels reduce the stressful impacts of loud noises on the environment providing a safer place for wildlife as well as residents and workers.
+Our noise barrier panels reduce the stressful impacts of loud noises on the environment providing a safer place for wildlife as well as residents and workers.

 - No reflected sound waves and captures high and low-frequency waves